Written by Editorial Team

 The concept of weaning is simple.
 It is the period of time when you gradually reduce the amount of breast milk your baby gets so that eventually she would not get any breast milk at all.
 That essentially means that your baby will get his nutrition from sources other than the breast.
 Now this can be a bittersweet time, though you would be feeling free, you’d also be uneasy letting your little baby go away from your cozy arms.

-Weaning early does not make you less of a mother, the same way weaning late would not make one more of a mother.
-Your situation, constraints and lifestyle are unique to you.
+Weaning early does not make you less of a mother, the same way weaning late would not make you more of a mother.
+Your situation, constraints, and lifestyle are unique to you.
 So you need to make this decision yourself.

-You can, of course decide to stop breast feeding before one year (you can substitute breast milk with formula milk) or continue to breast feed post the child’s first birthday.
-Most babies feel very comfortable when breastfed, and most mothers resort to breast as a way to pacify their babies.
+You can, of course, decide to stop breastfeeding before one year (you can substitute breast milk with formula milk) or continue to breastfeed post the baby’s first birthday.
+Most babies feel very comfortable when breastfed, and most mothers resort to the breast as a way to pacify their babies.
 The first thing is to stop using the breast as a pacifier.

 Around the world, the average age for weaning is – hold your breath – 4 years.
 This might shock and surprise many of us.
 But ultimately, it is up to you when you want to start weaning.

 There are two kinds of weaning – baby-led weaning and mother-led weaning.
-Though experts believe that you should let your child decide when she wants to stop breastfeeding, it really is up to you to decide what is best for the baby and you.
-Because breastfeeding is not a way to fill her stomach and babies find comfort and assurance while they feed, it is easier to wean when the baby cuts down on breastfeeding on her own choice.
+Though experts believe that you should let your baby decide when she wants to stop breastfeeding, it really is up to you to decide what is best for the baby and you.
+Because breastfeeding is not a way to fill her stomach and babies find comfort and assurance while they feed, it is easier to wean when the baby cuts down on breastfeeding by her own choice.

 You would notice these signs after solid foods are introduced.
-Your baby might act restless, indifferent or cranky during nursing.
+Your baby might act restless, indifferent, or cranky during nursing.
 He might also stop crying for milk when you miss routine feeds.
 Baby-led weaning can take much longer if your baby is not ready to wean.
-However, it is definitely a smoother and less panicky method, especially for your child.
+However, it is definitely a smoother and less panicky method, especially for your baby.

-Substitute the feeds with either other complimentary food, or if you think your baby is full, spend the time in playing and doing some activities – the key is to ensure the baby does not miss the breast fed.
-The first and last feeds of the day are the most difficult ones to stop as they are more of an emotional routine for your child.
+Substitute the feeds with either other complimentary food, or if you think your baby is full, spend the time playing and doing some activities.
+The key is to ensure the baby does not miss breastfeeding.
+The first and last feeds of the day are the most difficult ones to stop as they are more of an emotional routine for your baby.
 Take it slow.

 Breastfeed is more than nourishment for your baby.
 It helps her feel secure at an emotional level too.
 So, her diet being balanced from solids and other liquid foods should not be the only criteria to wean.
 Consider delaying weaning, during:

 As mentioned before, this really differs from case to case.
 It is a gradual process and can take days, weeks or even months.
-The time your child takes to wean also depends on the approach you have adopted.
+The time your baby takes to wean also depends on the approach you have adopted.